Computing mixed volume and all mixed cells in quermassintegral time: Numerical results

 The family {\em Graphmodel} comes from Gaussian graphical models in statistics \cite{Uhler}.
 Let $G$ be the cyclic graph with vertices $\{1, \dots, n\}$ and edges $\mathcal E = \{ \{1,1\}, \{2,2\} \dots, \{n,n\} \cup \{ \{1,2\}, \{2,3\}, \cdots, \{n,1\} \}$.
 Let $X$ and $Y$ be $n \times n$ symmetric matrices, constructed as follows.
 Assume that $i \le j$: If $\{i,j\} \in \mathcal E$, then $X_{ij}$ is a variable and $Y_{ij}$ is a random complex number.
 If $(i,j) \not \in \mathcal E$, then $Y_{ij}$ is a variable and $X_{ij}=0$.

-The system {\em Graphmodel-n} is given by the matrix equation $X Y = I$.
-The actual number of roots of this system is known as the {\em Maximum Likelihood degree} of the graphical model $G$.
+The system {\em Graphmodel-n} is given by the \rev{upper triangular part of the} matrix equation $X Y = I$.
+The actual number of roots of \rev{the overdetermined system $X Y = I$} is known as the {\em Maximum Likelihood degree} of the graphical model $G$.
 The same construction may be carried out for any graph $G$.